UrbanCompass/bazel/site/docs/tutorial/java.md

 {% endhighlight %}

 However, by default, build rules are _private_.
-This means that they can only be referred to by rules in the same BUILD file.
+This means that they can only be referred to by rules in the same UCBUILD file.
 This prevents libraries that are implementation details from leaking into public APIs, but it also means that you must explicitly allow `runner` to depend on `//:greeter`.
 As is, if we build `runner` we'll get a permissions error:

 {% highlight bash %}
 $ bazel build //src/main/java/com/example/cmdline:runner
-ERROR: /home/user/gitroot/my-project/src/main/java/com/example/cmdline/BUILD:2:1:
+ERROR: /home/user/gitroot/my-project/src/main/java/com/example/cmdline/UCBUILD:2:1:
   Target '//:greeter' is not visible from target '//src/main/java/com/example/cmdline:runner'.
   Check the visibility declaration of the former target if you think the dependency is legitimate.
 ERROR: Analysis of target '//src/main/java/com/example/cmdline:runner' failed; build aborted.
 INFO: Elapsed time: 0.091s
 {% endhighlight %}

-You can make a rule visible to rules in other BUILD files by adding a `visibility = level` attribute.
-Change the `greeter` rule in `~/gitroot/my-project/BUILD` to be visible to our new rule:
+You can make a rule visible to rules in other UCBUILD files by adding a `visibility = level` attribute.
+Change the `greeter` rule in `~/gitroot/my-project/UCBUILD` to be visible to our new rule:

 {% highlight python %}
 java_library(